Asyfundyar/print-numbers-in-reverse/README.md

 # print-numbers-in-reverse
-This simple program prints out the separate numbers on a integer in reverse using java.
+This simple program prints out the separate numbers of an integer in reverse using java.